×

-Assault
+Phoenix Assault Lawyer

-Phoenix Assault Defense Lawyer
+Best Phoenix Assault Lawyer

 Arizona assault laws include physical violence and a range of other offenses.
 This broad coverage is coupled with aggressive prosecution and harsh penalties for those convicted of the crime.
+The support of a Phoenix assault lawyer is critical to potentially mitigate these penalties or prevent them from affecting your future.

 See how we can fight the assault charges against you.
 Call Dworman Law, today at (480) 256-2449.